dpplweb/dppl-content/_posts/roberta/0203-01-01-computers.md

 - The fourth floor also has scanners to scan, email or save pictures and documents to a flash drive.

-- Laptops are available for teens with proper ID to check out and use in the Teen Lounge.
+- Laptops are available for teens with proper ID to check out and use in the third floor Teen Lounge.

 - Printing costs ten cents a page for black and white, fifty cents a page for color.